raspiblitz/raspiblitz/alternative.platforms/README.md

 * Remove the `Installation medium` and the `Ubuntu Live` USB stick and the LAN cable
 #### Start Tails
 * Connect the `Tails USB Stick` (make it stay offline)
-* Boot Tails and set and Admin password in Additioanl Settings (will need it to work with the disk)
+* Boot Tails and set and Admin password in Additional Settings (will need it to work with the disk)
 * Set the screen to not switch off: Settings > Power -> Blank screen - Never
 #### Import the signing keys
 * Connect USB stick with GPG signing keys - decrypt drive if needed